Conservation of Archaeological Resources I

 Each student's grade will be based on:

 1. Class attendance, participation in class discussions and laboratory activities.
-Excessive absences (more than two un-excused absences) may result in a lower grade
+Excessive absences will be noted.

-2. Periodic (pop) exams over assigned readings (5% of total grade)
+2. Periodic (pop) exams over assigned readings (up to 5% bonus points)

 Each report will emphasize the student's own laboratory experiences as well as pertinent observations and comparisons garnered from lectures, published data and assigned readings.
 Each report should be as succinct as possible.
 Each report will follow a prescribed format and will have no more than 15 pages of text, not counting figures, tables and samples.

-Ceramic Restoration Exercise, to be presented by Tuesday, Dec.
-4, in class
+Ceramic Restoration Exercise, to be placed on the table by your assigned seat in class by Friday, Nov.
+30.

 Example Grading Scales: